DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 - What mechanisms are in place to ensure potential vulnerabilties from an existing generation don't propagate to newer ones as they are generated?

 However, even before getting to this point one might inquire: how secure is the process leading up to the bootloader becoming active and thereafter?
 Moreover, what processes are in place to ensure the accuracy, consistency and reliabilty of data being sent between Stage 1 and Stage 2 of the boot process, that is, what are the so-called Integrity Checks in place?
-Here Stage 1 and Stage 2 refer to the processes for booting the Linux kernel, which comprise of details such as the kernel image, initrd (initial ramdisk), and kernel parameters for initiating the operating system (Stage 1), as well as, booting other bootloaders or operating systems, by pointing to a specific Extensible Firmware Interface (EFI) binary or bootloader, and are not necessarily limited to booting Linux operating systems (Stage 2).
+Here Stage 1 and Stage 2 refer to the processes for booting the Linux kernel, which comprise of establishing details such as the kernel image, initrd (initial ramdisk), and kernel parameters for initiating the operating system (Stage 1), as well as, booting other bootloaders or operating systems, by pointing to a specific Extensible Firmware Interface (EFI) binary or bootloader, and are not necessarily limited to booting Linux operating systems (Stage 2).
 Furthermore, the dynamic nature of the interpreted languages that NixOS sometimes uses (Python, Perl and Bash) in the background allows for runtime flexibility but also introduces potential security risks, as the interpreter must handle and execute code in real-time.
-We detail the mechanisms in place to deal with issues in the forthcoming sub-sections.
+We detail the mechanisms in place to deal with the aforementioned issues and more in the following sub-sections.

-## Secure boot
+## Secure Boot

-By default, NixOS, like other Linux distributions, requires a security feature called Secure Boot to be disabled, upon initial installation, which leaves it susceptible to attacks such as bootkits, that can gain unauthorised access to a system during the boot process.
+Orginally, NixOS, like other Linux distributions, required a security feature called Secure Boot to be disabled, upon initial installation, which left it susceptible to attacks such as bootkits, that can gain unauthorised access to a system during the boot process.
 The Secure Boot process ensures that only signed and trusted code is executed during the system startup, guarding against unauthorized or malicious software.

 Initally, the Lanzaboote project was developed to ameliorate this issue by providing a tool that facilitates the signing of custom Secure Boot components with user-defined keys, such as Microsoft keys.
 However, its implementation was unsatisfactory in the sense it required one to first install NixOS via an insecure boot then install Lanzaboote to have secure boot in effect when NixOS is subsequently booted.
 This was undesirable as ideally we should have boot security by default when installing NixOS for the first time.